With flu season in full swing, the Food and Drug Administration (FDA) has released a warning to consumers to be wary of unapproved flu products.

 So far, no studies have shown that zinc can prevent or treat the flu.

-Oral zinc can also cause side effects such as nausea, upset stomach, or copper deficiency.
+Oral zinc can also cause such as nausea, upset stomach, or copper deficiency.
 It may also interact with antibiotics or other medications.

 Use of zinc nasal sprays has been linked to a permanent loss of smell.